Start here

 Sign in at app.satsignal.cloud, create a workspace, then

-a matter.
+a folder.
 Mint an API key with the

 anchors:create scope.